40 Commando: Italy and the Aegean

+At the end of June 1945 the 40 RM Commando returned to England.
+Both 40 and 43 started sending ranks to other RM Commando units still serving in the far east or to a holdover company, ready for the final disbandment of the units.
+On the 12 September 1945 No.40 RM and No.43 RM Commando were officially amalgamated at Tichbourne house, Alresford.
+They were renamed, The Royal Marines Commando (2 Commando Brigade).
+In early October 1945 the unit was demobilized.

 Post-Second World War

-Following the Second World War, 2 Commando (Nos.
-2, 9, 40(RM) and 43(RM)) disbanded leaving 3 Commando Brigade (42(RM), 44(RM) and 45(RM)).
-To recognise 2 Commando Brigade one of the Commandos was renamed, No44(RM) becoming No40(RM).
+In the Spring of 1946, No.45 RM Commando arrived in the Far East to strengthen the only remaining Commando Brigade, 3 Commando Brigade.
+As the country started to reorganise the military after the Second World War, the decision was made to disband most of the Army Commandos.
+The Commando role would mainly be taken by Royal Marines with specialist elements from the Army.
+In October 1946, after the disbandment of No.1 and No.5 Commando units (they had amalgamated as No.1/5 Commando), the Brigade was re-designated as 3 Commando Brigade Royal Marines.

+In a move to represent Commando operations from each theatre during the Second World War, the decision was taken to rename No.44(RM) Commando.
+On 16 March 1947, 40 Commando Royal Marines was re-formed in Hong-Kong now as part of 3 Commando Brigade; this was to recognise the contributions at Dieppe and the Mediterranean theatre.
+The other units were restyled 42 Commando Royal Marines representing Far-east operations and 45 Commando Royal Marines representing Operations in Northern Europe.

 The Commando was involved in 1947–1948 Civil War in Palestine acting as the rearguard in the Protectorate, leaving in 1948.
 It also fought in the Malayan Emergency against the communist Malayan National Liberation Army.

 Malayan Emergency - headhunting photographs

-Members of the 40 Commandos caused a media scandal when photographs were leaked to the public showing their marines posing with the decapitated heads of pro-independence guerrillas during the Malayan Emergency.
+Marines of the 40 Commandos caused a media scandal when photographs were leaked to the public showing their marines posing with the severed heads of pro-independence guerrillas during the Malayan Emergency.
 This was a common practice employed by the British during the war and was often conducted by Iban headhunters from Borneo hired by the British military.

-In April 1952, British left-wing newspaper The Daily Worker (today known as the Morning Star) published a photograph depicting soldiers inside a 40 Commando base near Kuala Kangsar holding the decapitated head of a suspected pro independence fighter belonging to the Malayan National Liberation Army (MNLA).
+In April 1952, British left-wing newspaper The Daily Worker (today known as the Morning Star) published a photograph depicting soldiers inside a 40 Commando base near Kuala Kangsar holding the severed head of a suspected pro-independence fighter belonging to the Malayan National Liberation Army (MNLA).
 An Admiralty spokesman subsequently claimed that the photographs were a forgery and a "communist trick", though Colonial Secretary Oliver Lyttelton later confirmed to Parliament that they were genuine.
-Lyttelton came to the defence of the Commando, noting that the decapitations had been conducted by the an Iban headhunter from Borneo hired by the British army, and not the Marines themselves.
+Lyttelton came to the defence of the Commando, noting that the decapitations had been conducted by an Iban headhunter from Borneo hired by the British army, and not the Marines themselves.